svc333/overview/ui.md

 You can search for resources from anywhere in the {{site.data.keyword.cloud_notm}} console.
 Type the name of a resource in the search field in the console menu bar.

-Type the `/` key on your keyboard to navigate your cursor to the search field.
+Press the Forward Slash key (/) on your keyboard to navigate your cursor to the search field.
 {: tip}

 ## Managing resources on the dashboard